denkiwakame/arxiv2notion/README.md

 - Invite the integration to target databases via `Share` -> `Invite`
 ![invite_integration](doc/notion.png)

+### manually
-Alternatively, you can follow the following steps to create database from scratch in notion
+- Alternatively, you can follow the following steps to create database from scratch in notion
 <details>
 <summary>Click here to expand!</summary>

 - Login to [notion.so](https://www.notion.so) by admin user
 - Create databases where you save arXiv articles